"Culture and morale changed overnight! In under 2 months, we’ve had over 2,000 kudos sent and 80%+ engagement across all employees."

 A happy worker is a good worker, and employee retention is directly linked to the employee experience and, specifically, employee recognition.

-According to new research, remote workers are three times more likely than their office colleagues to feel under appreciated, while one in five employees working from home say they never get thanked for their efforts.
-This data suggests that team member appreciation is even more important when it comes to virtual offices and remote workers, and remote employee appreciation should be prioritized.
+According to new research, remote workers are three times more likely than their office colleagues to feel underappreciated.
+At the same time, one in five employees working from home says they never get thanked for their efforts.
+This data suggests that team member appreciation is even more critical for virtual offices and remote workers, and remote employee appreciation should be prioritized.

-This flies in the face of tradition, as staff appreciation has typically been reserved for those employees who work together in a common location.
-However, it's important to recognize employee contributions across the board, no matter where they're coming from.
+This flies in the face of tradition, as staff appreciation is typically reserved for employees who work together in a shared location.
+However, it's important to recognize employee contributions across the board, regardless of where they're coming from.

 Sometimes employee appreciation is best shown through employee appreciation gifts.
 These employee rewards can be monetary or loyalty gifts that celebrate your staff that has gone the extra mile.